Skip to main content

 Used for Plaque Psoriasis

-Sotyktu (deucravacitinib) is a tyrosine kinase 2 (TYK2) inhibitor that's used to treat moderate-to-severe plaque psoriasis in adults.
-It's a tablet that's taken by mouth once per day.
-Side effects include a higher risk of infections, such as upper respiratory infections and herpes simplex infections.
-Sotyktu (deucravacitinib) is a brand-name medication and available by prescription only.
+Sotyktu (deucravacitinib) is a medication used to treat moderate-to-severe plaque psoriasis in adults.
+It works as a tyrosine kinase 2 inhibitor to lessen inflammation.
+Sotyktu (deucravacitinib) comes as a tablet that you take once a day, with or without food.
+Side effects include a higher risk of infections, like upper respiratory infections.
+Sotyktu (deucravacitinib) is only available as a brand-name medication.

 basics-icon